Hebrews 11:8-10

 v.
 8

-Abraham was called to a life of separation.
-He lived by the principle already established, trusting God to receive things not yet seen (Heb.
+He was called to a life of separation.
+He lived by a principle already established – trusting God to receive “things not yet seen” (Heb.
 11:1).
+There was no incentive to leave Mesopotamia other than divine commands and promises.
+Though his given name was Abram (“God is exalted”), God changed it to Abraham (“father of multitudes”) in Genesis 17:5.
 The dynamics of his faith are best illustrated by his ignorance of his destination.
-There was no incentive to leave Mesopotamia other than the divine command.
 No ancient tribal tradition drove him to migrate to another country.
 He did not waver or vacillate, but unquestioningly and unhesitatingly followed God’s instructions.
-He was willing to undertake and underwrite a difficult journey of uncertain duration and face unknown obstacles.
+He willingly undertook a mysterious journey of uncertain duration to an unspecified location.

 v.
 9